HafsaJavedPak/EulerMethod_withCpp/README.md

 #### Note
 - In order to run the code, GNU plot must be installed on the user's system and set as a enviromental variable.
-- In order to chane the differential equatin and thus change the graph of the solution, the mathematical expression in the `slope` function in EulerMethod.h file must be changed.
+- In order to chane the differential equation and thus change the graph of the solution, the mathematical expression in the `slope` function in the `EulerMethod.h` file must be changed.
 - Euler Method does have its limitations.